Chess engine: Increasing strength

 When the maneuvering in an ending to achieve an irreversible improvement takes more moves than the horizon of calculation of a chess engine, an engine is not guaranteed to find the best move without the use of an endgame tablebase, and in many cases can fall foul of the fifty-move rule as a result.
 Many engines use permanent brain (continuing to calculate during the opponent's turn) as a method to increase their strength.

 Distributed computing is also used to improve the software code of chess engines.
 In 2013, the developers of the Stockfish chess playing program started using distributed computing to make improvements in the software code.
 As of June 2017, a total of more than 745 years of CPU time has been used to play more than 485 million chess games, with the results being used to make small and incremental improvements to the chess-playing software.
-In 2019, Ethereal author Andrew Grant started the distributed computing testing framework OpenBench, based upon Stockfish's testing framework, and it is now the most widely-used testing framework for chess engines.
+In 2017, the AlphaZero engine was introduced, which used a deep neural network to evaluate positions, learning in autonomous mode through independent play and self-improvement.
+AlphaZero won from Stockfish in the same year, after which Stockfish was upgraded by modifying its manually-tuned position evaluator to incorporate neural network-based evaluations.
+The current form of Stockfish is seen as exceptionally strong and capable of an almost perfect chess game.
+In 2019, Ethereal author Andrew Grant started the distributed computing testing framework OpenBench, based upon Stockfish's testing framework, and it is now the most widely used testing framework for chess engines.

 Limiting an engine's strength

 By the late 1990s, the top engines had become so strong that few players stood a chance of winning a game against them.
 To give players more of a chance, engines began to include settings to adjust or limit their strength.
 In 2000, when Stefan Meyer-Kahlen and Franz Huber released the Universal Chess Interface protocol they included the parameters uci_limitstrength and uci_elo allowing engine authors to offer a variety of levels rated in accordance with Elo rating, as calibrated by one of the rating lists.
 Most GUIs for UCI engines allow users to set this Elo rating within the menus.
 Even engines that have not adopted this parameter will sometimes have an adjustable strength parameter (e.g. Stockfish 11).
-Engines which have a uci_elo parameter include Houdini, Fritz 15–16, Rybka, Shredder, Hiarcs, Junior, Zappa and Sjeng.
-GUI's such as Shredder, Chess Assistant, Convekta Aquarium, Hiarcs Chess Explorer or Martin Blume's Arena have dropdown menus for setting the engine's uci_elo parameter.
-The Fritz family GUI's, Chess Assistant and Aquarium also have independent means of limiting an engine's strength apparently based on an engine's ability to generate ranked lists of moves (called multipv for 'principle variation').
+Engines which have a uci_elo parameter include Houdini, Fritz 15–16, Rybka, Shredder, Hiarcs, Junior, Zappa, and Sjeng.
+GUIs such as Shredder, Chess Assistant, Convekta Aquarium, Hiarcs Chess Explorer, and Martin Blume's Arena have dropdown menus for setting the engine's uci_elo parameter.
+The Fritz family GUIs, Chess Assistant, and Aquarium also have independent means of limiting an engine's strength apparently based on an engine's ability to generate ranked lists of moves (called multipv for 'principle variation').